-Power Morcellators and the Risk of Uterine Cancer
+Power Morcellators Uterine Cancer Risk

 The FDA has recently issued a Safety Communication alerting doctors and consumers that Power morcellators can spread undiagnosed cancer cells throughout the abdomen when used for surgical hysterectomies and myomectomies.
 Power morcellation is used in about 55,000 to 75,000 laparascopic surgeries annually in the United States.